Planning a family adventure

-Watch the glass blowing in Morano, Italy with new eyes when you have background in the process.
+Watch the glass blowing in Morano, Italy with new eyes when you have some background in the process.
 Then, it isn’t just for the jewelry lover in the group.
 Everyone is interested!

 Art comes alive when you know the story behind the art.
 Teach the kids the mythological, religious, or political statement behind the art.
-Otherwise the museum is room after room after room of naked statues and somber paintings.
+Otherwise, the museum is room after room after room of naked statues and somber paintings.

 Planning a family adventure – Enjoy!

 The memories you make during a multigenerational vacation are priceless and will last lifetimes.
 Never underestimate the moments that are savored when you spend time together unencumbered by the day to day stress and routine.

 Read before you go!
 Learning about a trip before you go really helps the kids prepare.
 Understanding what they will see during the trip will make the family vacation even more fun for the whole group!